fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   }
 ```

-Now we can use it in the SwiftUI view.
-For that, we need a new `@State` variable with the optional type `Sheet` and use it to determine which modal view we would like to present.
+Now we can use this in the SwiftUI view.
+We need a new `@State` variable with the optional type `Sheet` and  to use this to determine which modal view we would like to present.

 ```swift
   enum Sheet: Identifiable {